Siege of Sevastopol (1854–1855)

-The siege of Sevastopol (at the time called in English the siege of Sebastopol) lasted from October 1854 until September 1855, during the Crimean War.
+The Siege of Sevastopol (at the time called in English the Siege of Sebastopol) lasted from October 1854 until September 1855, during the Crimean War.
 The allies (French, Sardinian, Ottoman, and British) landed at Eupatoria on 14 September 1854, intending to make a triumphal march to Sevastopol, the capital of the Crimea, with 50,000 men.
 Major battles along the way were Alma (September 1854), Balaklava (October 1854), Inkerman (November 1854), Tchernaya (August 1855), Redan (September 1855), and, finally, Malakoff (September 1855).
 During the siege, the allied navy undertook six bombardments of the capital, on 17 October 1854; and on 9 April, 6 June, 17 June, 17 August, and 5 September 1855.

-The Siege of Sevastopol is one of the last classic sieges in history.
-The city of Sevastopol was the home of the Tsar's Black Sea Fleet, which threatened the Mediterranean.
+The siege of Sevastopol is one of the last classic sieges in history.
+The city of Sevastopol was the home of the tsar's Black Sea Fleet, which threatened the Mediterranean.
 The Russian field army withdrew before the allies could encircle it.
 The siege was the culminating struggle for the strategic Russian port in 1854–55 and was the final episode in the Crimean War.

 During the Victorian Era, these battles were repeatedly memorialized.
-The Siege of Sevastopol was the subject of Crimean soldier Leo Tolstoy's Sebastopol Sketches and the subject of the first Russian feature film, Defence of Sevastopol.
-The Battle of Balaklava was made famous by Alfred, Lord Tennyson's poem "The Charge of the Light Brigade" and Robert Gibb's painting The Thin Red Line.
+The siege of Sevastopol was the subject of Crimean soldier Leo Tolstoy's Sebastopol Sketches and the subject of the first Russian feature film, Defence of Sevastopol.
+The Boulevard de Sébastopol, a major artery in Paris, was named for the victory in the 1850s, while the Battle of Balaklava was made famous by Alfred, Lord Tennyson's poem "The Charge of the Light Brigade" and Robert Gibb's painting The Thin Red Line.
 A panorama of the siege itself was painted by Franz Roubaud.

 Description

 September 1854

-The allies (French, Ottoman, and British) landed at Eupatoria on 14 September 1854.
-The Battle of the Alma (20 September 1854), which is usually considered the first battle of the Crimean War (1853–1856), took place just south of the River Alma in the Crimea.
-An Anglo-French force under Jacques Leroy de Saint Arnaud and FitzRoy Somerset, 1st Baron Raglan defeated General Alexander Sergeyevich Menshikov's Russian army, which lost around 6,000 troops.
+The forces of the allies (the Second French Empire, the Ottoman Empire, and the United Kingdom of Great Britain and Ireland) landed at Yevpatoria on 14 September 1854.
+The Battle of the Alma on 20 September 1854, which is usually considered the first battle of the Crimean War (1853–1856), took place just south of the Alma in Crimea.
+An Anglo-French force under Jacques Leroy de Saint-Arnaud and FitzRoy Somerset, 1st Baron Raglan defeated General Alexander Sergeyevich Menshikov's Russian army, which lost around 6000 troops.

 Moving from their base at Balaklava at the start of October, French and British engineers began to direct the building of siege lines along the Chersonese uplands to the south of Sevastopol.
 The troops prepared redoubts, gun batteries, and trenches.

-With the Russian army and its commander Prince Menshikov gone, the defence of Sevastopol was led by Vice Admirals Vladimir Alexeyevich Kornilov and Pavel Nakhimov, assisted by Menshikov's chief engineer, Lieutenant Colonel Eduard Totleben.
-The military forces available to defend the city were 4,500 militia, 2,700 gunners, 4,400 marines, 18,500 naval seamen, and 5,000 workmen, totalling just over 35,000 men.
+With the Russian army and its commander, Generalissimo-Prince Alexander Danilovich Menshikov, gone, the defence of Sevastopol was led by Vice Admirals Vladimir Alexeyevich Kornilov and Pavel Nakhimov, assisted by Menshikov's chief engineer, Lieutenant Colonel Eduard Totleben.
+The military forces available to defend the city were 4500 militia, 2700 gunners, 4400 marines, 18,500 naval seamen, and 5,000 workmen, totalling just over 35,000 men.